+What is sleep apnea?
 Obstructive Sleep Apnea (OSA) is a common sleep disorder that affects 1 in 5 people.
-People with OSA stop breathing while they are asleep because the airway becomes blocked, sometimes hundreds of times a night.
-If you suffer from high blood pressure, depression, diabetes, heart trouble, or are overweight, treating your OSA can improve all of these conditions, in addition to making you feel better!
+People with OSA stop breathing while they are asleep because the airway becomes blocked—sometimes hundreds of times a night.
+This means being abruptly woken up multiple times in the night, which can quickly make sleeping a chore rather than a relaxation.

-Signs and symptoms of Sleep Apnea:
+Signs and Symptoms of Sleep Apnea

 - Do you wake up with headaches?